 Currently we are collaborating with Texas A&M on a project funded by two National Science Foundation grants.
 This project involves the development and testing of Golden Speaker Builder: a tool for language learners to listen to their own voice resynthesized to have a native-like accent.

-The work of ISU-PRL has directly resulted in the creation of an international pronunciation conference, a peer-reviewed pronunciation journal, a second-language spoken corpus, and an assortment of other resources for teachers and researchers.
+The work of PROG has directly resulted in the creation of an international pronunciation conference, a peer-reviewed pronunciation journal, a second-language spoken corpus, and an assortment of other resources for teachers and researchers.

 Learn more about us using the links below: